ubc/vizit2/docs/deployment.md

 EdXViz is a Shiny server application that allows instructors and course designers to see how their students are interacting with their courses.
 For best results, this application should be run from a server and installed there.
 This step-by-step guide will you set up such a server.

 1. Spin up a server instance.
-	This process was tested on an Google Compute Instance instance with 7 Gb of RAM and 20 Gb of disk space.
+	This process was tested on an Google Compute Instance instance with 7 Gb of RAM and 20 Gb of disk space (running on CentOS 7).
 The amount of RAM needed is a function of the number of concurrent users you expect and whether they are working on multiple courses.
-This setup was tested with six separate courses and there was no lag.
+This setup was tested with sixty separate courses the site was still responsive.
 2. SSH into your instance.
 3. Install git, docker and docker-compose.
-In Ubuntu, type `sudo apt install -y git docker python-pip && sudo pip install docker-compose`
+In Ubuntu, type `sudo yum install -y git docker-ce python-pip && sudo pip install docker-compose`
 3. Type `git clone https://github.com/AndrewLim1990/mooc_capstone_public.git`
 	This will clone the git repo.
 All the necessary code is included.
-4. `sudo usermod -aG docker ${USER}` so that you do not need to use sudo when running docker
+4. `sudo systemctl start docker && sudo systemctl enable docker`to start docker and ensure that it starts after reboot.
-5. cd mooc_capstone_public/
+5. `cd mooc_capstone_public/`
-6. Type `docker run -ti --name gcloud-config google/cloud-sdk gcloud auth login` and authenticate your account.
+6. Type `sudo docker run -ti --name gcloud-config google/cloud-sdk gcloud auth login` and authenticate your account.
-7. Type `docker run -ti --name gcloud-config-project google/cloud-sdk gcloud auth application-default login` to authenticate the project.
+7. Type `sudo docker run -ti --name gcloud-config-project google/cloud-sdk gcloud auth application-default login` to authenticate the project.
-8. `docker run --rm -ti --volumes-from gcloud-config --volumes-from gcloud-config-project -v $(pwd):/srv/shiny-server --name="populate" lstmemery/moocshiny bin/bash -c "source activate mooc && python srv/shiny-server/r-package/exec/populate_courses.py >> srv/shiny-server/logs/cron.log 2>&1"`
+8. `sudo docker run --rm -ti --volumes-from gcloud-config --volumes-from gcloud-config-project -v $(pwd):/srv/shiny-server --name="populate" lstmemery/moocshiny bin/bash -c "source activate mooc && python srv/shiny-server/r-package/exec/populate_courses.py >> srv/shiny-server/logs/cron.log 2>&1"`
 	This will download and deploy the docker image.
 The image is about 2 gigabytes and contains the scripts to populate the course and run the server.
 9. `cd srv/shiny-server/`
 10. Type `source activate mooc`